PhillipXT/pokedex/README.md

 # pokedex
-A CLI tool to retrieve and display Pokeman data.
+A CLI tool to explore the world of Pokéman.

+Capture them, inspect them, and collect them!